User-Friendly Support System for Laboratory Scale Reactions

 With a wide range of accessories and upgrades available, including drain manifolds and automation packages, the ReactoMate DATUM support system really is the perfect all-rounder for laboratory scale reactions.

 To watch a video introduction to the ReactoMate DATUM please visit https://www.youtube.com/watch?v=StJt4fzIl8I.
-For further information on the ReactoMate DATUM support system please visit https://www.asynt.com/product/reactomate-datum/.
+For further information on the ReactoMate DATUM support system please visit https://www.asynt.com/product/reactomate-datum/ or contact Asynt on +44-1638-781709 / [email protected].